Assessment for Learning

 ‘Secure’ means they have secured all or most of the objectives for their year group.
 This includes ‘above average’ pupils.

 Following termly teacher assessments, standards meetings are held, where class teachers meet with Mr Deane to look closely at the progress of individual pupils.
 Provision for children that are not on track is discussed, in order to address gaps in learning.

 Assessment in the wider curriculum

 For science and foundation subjects, children complete summative retention quizzes, which informs teachers of whether children have remembered key information in each unit of work.
 These quizzes were created by our staff and are therefore tailored to encapsulate our curriculum content.
 Once a unit of work has been taught, all children complete the quiz at the start of the next unit of work for that particular subject- History/Geography/Art etc termly.
 Science/French half termly.
 Quiz outcomes are used to teach gaps during subsequent lessons, through our Flashback Fours.
 They are also used to inform teacher assessments for individual pupils at Assessment Point 3.
 Each subject area clearly sets out the knowledge/skills children need to be able to demonstrate to be assessed as working at the expected standard, in each year group.

 Assessment in the Early Years Foundation Stage (EYFS)

-Children in EYFS are assessed against the Foundation Stage Profile and the seventeen ELG (Early Learning Goals).
-During Nursery and Reception, observational evidence in the form of written observations, photographs, annotated pieces of work and learning journeys are used to capture children’s learning and to inform staff in planning developmentally appropriate next steps.
-At the end of Reception, teachers report as to whether children are ‘emerging’, ‘expected’ or ‘exceeding’ for each ELG and whether they have achieved a good level of development.
+Children in EYFS are assessed against the EYFS Profile.
+Each child's level of development is assessed against seventeen Early Learning Goals (ELGs) across 7 areas of learning.
+During the Nursery and Reception years observational evidence, photographs, annotated pieces of work and learning journeys will be used to capture children's learning and inform the planning of developmentally appropriate next steps.
+At the end of the Reception year, children are reported as to whether they are 'emerging' or 'expected' for each ELG and whether they have achieved a good level of development.